The River Wharfe

 For many years the Club has leased the fishing rights on the 57 acre Lower Barden Reservoir which nestles in the moorland above Barden Bridge on Barden Moor.
 The fishing at Lower Barden Reservoir is reserved exclusively for club members and their guests and no day tickets are available.

-The reservoir is very well stocked with top quality hard fighting rainbow and blue trout which are reared at our own fish ponds and with plenty of fish in the 2 to 4lb plus range some exciting sport is almost guaranteed.
+The reservoir is very well stocked with top quality hard fighting rainbow and blue trout and with plenty of fish in the 2 to 4lb plus range some exciting sport is almost guaranteed.
 Aquatic insect life on these northern upland reservoirs is somewhat limited but nonetheless there are good hatches of buzzers and caddis together with good falls of terrestrial insects such as Heather Beetles, Flying Ants, Daddy Long Legs and Heather Flies.
 The fish in the main are free rising and most often will respond to insects on or near the surface so great dry fly and buzzer fishing is often to be had, on the days without any surface activity a lure or weighted nymph will usually tempt a fish or two.

 Two excellent fishing huts offer some sanctuary on bad weather days or the opportunity to take lunch seated on the bench outside.